Kimaitn/BlockchainMedicineTracker/mat/README.md

 ## Environment Setup Commands (First Time Deployment)

-Download hyperledger client and tools (or `npm update` if you have already installed) The `fabric-tools` folder should be outside of the current project directory
+Download hyperledger client and tools (or `npm update` if you have already installed) The `fabric-tools` folder can be installed within the `BlockchainMedicineTracker` folder

 ```
 npm install -g composer-cli